-Happy National Park Week!
-The NPS has dedicated whole seven days to celebrating our public lands because why the heck not?
-Over the weekends of April 15th and 22nd, every park is offering free admission to encourage more people to get out and take in some good ol’ American beauty.
-And trust us, considering we were the first country to create a national park system, nothing gets more American than our national parks.
+Every year, the National Park Service dedicates seven days to celebrating our public lands because why the heck not?
+Over a week in April, every park offers free admission on one Saturday to encourage more people to get out and take in some good ol’ American beauty in addition to a number of events at parks across the country.

 Fortunately, millions of people from all over the world have the opportunity to cherish our natural treasures every year.
 This unfortunately means campers can have a hard time scoring a campsite right within these beauties.
-A lot of campgrounds within the NPS are first come, first serve, or booked months in advance.
+A lot of campgrounds within the National Park System are first come, first serve, or booked months in advance.
 If you’re more of a spontaneous traveller, or just want a place to escape the park crowds, Hipcamp’s got you covered.
-Below is a compilation of some of our favorite campgrounds within 1.5 hours of our beloved NPS.
+Below is a compilation of some of our favorite campgrounds within 1.5 hours of our beloved National Parks!

 Acadia National Park—a dramatic juxtaposition of mountains and oceans that is sure to make your jaw drop.
 Rugged sea cliffs, picturesque and historic towns, and majestic islands are all watched over by Cadillac Mountain and its commanding ranges.